Sainsbury's, Walmart's Asda in talks to create UK grocery leader

-LONDON (Reuters) - Sainsbury’s (SBRY.L) and Walmart’s Asda (WMT.N) are in talks to create Britain’s biggest supermarket group, overtaking Tesco (TSCO.L) by market share in a combination of their UK businesses worth up to 15 billion pounds ($20.7 billion).
+LONDON (Reuters) - Sainsbury’s and Walmart’s Asda are in talks to create Britain’s biggest supermarket group, overtaking Tesco by market share in a combination of their UK businesses worth up to 15 billion pounds ($20.7 billion).

 Sainsbury’s confirmed on Saturday that it and Walmart, the world’s largest retailer, were in advanced discussions regarding a combination of the Sainsbury’s and Asda businesses and would make a further announcement at 0600 GMT on Monday.